biuti/XplaneNoaaWeather/README.md

 ===========================================
-[XPGFS] Xplane NOAA Global Forecast weather
+[XPGFS] NOAA Global Weather (Xplane 12 EA)
 ===========================================

 I created a new version of NOAAWeather originally created by [Joan](https://github.com/joanpc) and ported to python3 by [pbuckner](https://github.com/pbuckner).

-You can find original version [here](http://x-plane.joanpc.com/plugins/xpgfs-noaa-weather).
+You can find original version [here](http://x-plane.joanpc.com/plugins/xpgfs-noaa-weather) (I guess it will not work in XP12).

 And here the version of [pbuckner](https://github.com/pbuckner) ported to Python 3.x: https://github.com/pbuckner/XplaneNoaaWeather